Tips on How to Challenge a HUBZone Small Business Contract Award Through A Bid Protest or Appeal

 You may need to beat a competitor’s price by 10% to win a government contract, if your firm is not an SBA certified HUBZone small business concern.
 Also, sometimes the government will set-aside a procurement for HUBZone entities, which means only SBA certified HUBZone concerns are eligible to win the contract.
 These are two examples of situations where having a valid SBA HUBZone certification could be essential to winning a lucrative federal government contract.

 If your SBA certified HUBZone competitor fails to meet requirements for HUBZone certification, in some situations a government contract award to that competitor could be overturned.
-Also, contract awards can be challenged where the government’s price analysis is flawed and fails to properly account for the 10% price preference in favor of SBA HUBZone small business concerns.
+Also, contract awards can be challenged where the government’s price analysis is flawed and fails to properly account for the 10% HUBZone price evaluation preference in favor of SBA HUBZone small business concerns.

 If your firm is HUBZone certified, it is important to ensure that you understand the rules and comply, otherwise potentially you leave your company vulnerable to attack from competitors.
 It takes a lot of resources to win a government contract.
 Do not risk having the contract snatched away from you through your own failure to maintain compliance with your HUBZone qualifications.